zhopen/cmcc.eosio.contracts/contracts/bos.oracle/README.md

 ### Positive Incentive

-The game model of BOS Oracle may construct the “Prisoner's Dilemma” between the data providers, provide the victim with the power to appeal, and make the fair judgment of arbitrators warranty.
-Anyway, for the rational participants system rules are static and foreseeable, thus being honest and fair to participate is its superior strategy, while for the irrational ones, who may be punished with great probability, thereby he whole prophecy service will run positively, healthily and efficiently.
+The game model of BOS Oracle may construct the “Prisoner's Dilemma” between the data providers, provide the victim with the power to appeal, and make the fair judgment of arbitrators order.
+Anyway, for the rational participants system rules are static and foreseeable, thus being honest and fair to participate is its superior strategy, while for the irrational ones, who may be punished with great probability, thereby the whole prophecy service will run positively, healthily and efficiently.

 ### Full scene coverage